rjankie/qafedev.github.io/04_WritingWebApplications.md

 * In case of parameters being passed to a delete tag from integration tier, it can be of simple data types or a Map.
 In case of simple data types the reference variable name used must be same as that of the column name in ``TABLE_NAME``.
 If Map data type is used as input parameter then the keys in the map should be same as that of the column names in ``TABLE_NAME``.

-* With id and table attribute
+* With id and table attribute, for example

-		_eg;_
 ```XML
 <delete id="myDelect" table="TABLE_NAME"/>
 ```
-Referencing the above mentioned example without passing any input parameter from integration tier will result in ``query *delete from TABLE_NAME `
+Referencing the above mentioned example without passing any input parameter from integration tier will result in ``query *delete from TABLE_NAME``

 If parameters are passed as inputs that will be used to create the where clause.

-  _eg;_  if you pass column1  as the input with value ABC then the query formed will be* *
+For example, if you pass column1  as the input with value ABC then the query formed will be

 * ``delete from TABLE_NAME where column1='ABC*'``

 * With sql query Attribute.
 If sql attribute is used in delete tag, then the other attributes of the tag are ignored and the sql statement mentioned inside the attribute is executed.

-_		    eg;_
+For example,
 ```XML
 <delete id="myDelect"` `sql="delete from TABLE_NAME where COLUMN_NAME=:refVarName"/> `
 ```
-`- refV type here -Binu Badurudeen 9/2/11 4:07 PM arName `should be passed as the input to replace the placeholder.
+`- refVarName `should be passed as the input to replace the placeholder.

 * VPD.
 In QAFE is possible to access to the database via VPD (Virtual Private Database).